HongshengHu/source-inference-FL/README.md

 # Source-inference-FL
-This repository contains the source code for evaluating source inference attack in federated learning (FL).
+This repository contains the source code of the paper "SIA: Source Inference Attack in Federated Learning" for evaluating source inference attack in federated learning (FL).

 # Requirement
 * torch==1.8.1